 Even if you don’t need a building consent, the building work will still need to comply with the Code.

 In general, the Building Code requirements only apply to the parts of the building you are renovating.
 You don’t have to bring other areas up to the standards required in the Code.
 The one exception is smoke alarms – the Code requires that all new houses and all existing houses undergoing alteration have smoke alarms installed.
 Even if you’re not required to, it can be a good idea to carry out upgrading work such as installing insulation while you are renovating.

-Be aware that when a building is being altered, the Building Act requires that it comply with the Building Code “to at least to the same extent as before the alteration”.
+Be aware that after a building is altered, the Building Act requires that it comply with the Building Code to at least the same extent as it did before the work was done.

 Through the following links, we set out processes to help you find out about compliance requirements, determine how to comply, and demonstrate compliance to the satisfaction of the building consent authority.

 The first step towards compliance is identifying the relevant Building Code requirements.
 Read more.